 The Sensitive Information Exposure assertion checks whether the last message received exposes sensitive information about the target system.
 For example, if the response gives away the database version in the error message, a hacker can use this information to exploit known database security issues.

-This assertion is applicable to REST, SOAP, and HTTP test steps.
+This assertion is applicable to REST, GraphQL, SOAP, and HTTP test steps.